 Jesudas Mathew Athyal

 Dr. Jesudas Matthew Athyal is a Visiting Researcher with the center.
 He has extensive teaching and research experience in the areas of Philosophy, Theology, Religion and Social Analysis.
-Specialized in the religion and society of South Asia.
+He specializes in the religion and society of South Asia, and is the Acquisitions Editor for Fortress Press in the Area of South Asian Theology.

 University of Poona, Pune, Maharashtra, India; Ph.
 D. in Philosophy (1992)